Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ![](./imgs/cell_profiles.png)

-### Cell Type Hierarchies
+### Cell type annotations

+To put cell types in context, we offer both cell type hierarchies and ontology terms.

-R file defining a nested list object so users can group cell type categories.
+The hierarchies are in R files defining a nested list object so users can group cell type categories.
 Human-readable ensures non-R users (e.g., Python) can parse and use.
 Note that some inner nodes on the hierarchies are both lower-granularity categorizations as well as a final cell type included in the profiles themselves.

 ![](./imgs/cell_type_hierarchy.png)

-[Cell Ontology](https://obofoundry.org/ontology/cl.html) annotation is also provided.
+[Cell Ontology](https://obofoundry.org/ontology/cl.html) annotations are also provided.

-### Basic Statistics
+### Basic statistics

 CSV files of basic statistics on the profiles: number of input cells of each type per profile, standard deviation for each target, etc.